Blobfolio/vue-blob-lazyload/README.md

 Inlining SVGs can have a major performance impact on your DOMReady and page load times, both because of the increased document size, but also because SVG markup really stresses encoders like Gzip and Brotli.

 What Goes Around includes an experimental `inline` option you can use to point an `<svg>` element to an external source.
-Once lazy loading triggers, that remote file will be downloaded and parsed, its attributes and `innerHTML` copied over to the target element.
+Once lazy loading triggers, that remote file will be downloaded and parsed, its attributes and childNodes copied over to the target element.
 Remote attribute values take priority — they'll blow away your local ones — however classes will be merged.

 Let's look at an example: